Adaz99/ci-cd-aws/readme.md

 ### How did you allow Jenkins access to the EC2 instance?

-•On the Jenkins config under the Build Environment settings i ticked the "SSH Agent" option and then added my credentails by adding my Private AWSkey
+• On the Jenkins config under the Build Environment settings i ticked the "SSH Agent" option and then added my credentails by adding my Private AWSkey
 On EC2 i selected the security settings tab and added "JenkinsDeployment" to the settings ​
 ### How did you get the CI project to trigger the CD build?

-•Added a post build action called "Build other Projects" on the CI config so it will push to github if successful and merge the results
+• Added a post build action called "Build other Projects" on the CI config so it will push to github if successful and merge the results
 ​
 ---